mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

     | _        -> cancel t; return None
 ```

-This is built via `lwt/src/timeout1.ml` in the repository.
+This is found in `lwt/src/unikernels.ml` in the repository.
+Build with target `timeout1`.

 Does your solution match the one given here and always returns after `f` seconds, even when `t` returns within `f` seconds?